visual-learning/object-localization/README.md

 	- [ ] Report training loss, validation metric1, validation metric2 at the end of training

 ### Task 2
+- [ ] Q2.3 detailed code comments on how classwise AP and mAP are calculated
 - [ ] Q2.4 wandb downloaded image of training loss vs iterations
 - [ ] Q2.4 wandb downloaded image of test mAP vs iterations plot
-- [ ] Q2.4 screenshot for class-wise APs vs iterations for 3 or more classes
+- [ ] Q2.4 screenshot for class-wise APs vs iterations for 5 classes
-- [ ] Q2.4 screenshot of images with predicted boxes for the first logged epoch
+- [ ] Q2.4 screenshot of 10 images with predicted boxes for the first logged epoch
-- [ ] Q2.4 screenshot of images with predicted boxes for the last logged epoch (~5 epochs)
+- [ ] Q2.4 screenshot of 10 images with predicted boxes for the last logged epoch (~5 epochs)
 - [ ] Q2.4 report final classwise APs on the test set and mAP on the test set

 ## Other Data